indexpm/AutoReboot/README.md

 3. Start the server to generate the configuration file.

 ## Configuration
-The plugin uses a JSON configuration file located at `resources/config.json`.
+The plugin uses a JSON configuration file located at `files/plugin_data/AutoReboot/resources/config.json`.
 You can specify the reboot interval in seconds.
 The default configuration can be modified to suit your needs.

 ## Commands
-- `/setreboottime <time>`: Changes the reboot time interval.
+- `/setreboottime <time>` or `/srt <time>`: Changes the reboot time interval.
 The time is specified in seconds.
 This command updates the configuration file automatically.

 ## Usage
-After installation, you can use the `/setreboottime` command in-game to set the desired reboot interval.
+After installation, you can use the `/setreboottime` or `/srt` command in-game to set the desired reboot interval.
 The server will automatically restart based on the specified time settings.

 ## Contributing
 Contributions to the AutoReboot plugin are welcome.
 Please submit a pull request or open an issue for any enhancements or bug fixes.